JA4302/8f27bc163c34bc141e3fbfacbf41fe5dcde9635cc78a69cc13077eaa54212ff8/README.md

-# A bloat free no ads bs GBA Emu on your Browser.
+# A bloat free no ads and ghost GBA Emu on your Browser.